 Horticultural Therapy is a formal practice that uses plants, horticultural activities, and the garden landscape to promote well-being for those engaging in the activities.
 Horticultural therapy is a time-proven practice and the cognitive and therapeutic benefits of garden environments for individuals with a mental illness have been documented since the early 19th century.

-Horticulture Therapy sessions are administered by professionally trained Horticultural Therapists, like the certified Horticulture therapist we have on-site at Hillside.
+Horticulture Therapy programs are administered by professionally trained Horticultural Therapists, like the certified Horticulture therapist we have on-site at Hillside.
 By participating in Horticulture Therapy, children enhance their self-esteem and self-worth through activities which engage exploration of nature, creative expression, and mindfulness.
 Horticultural Therapy instills positive metaphors for healing and reflection by witnessing the plant life-cycle with hands-on plant-related activities.
 It promotes socialization and provides purposeful activities that empower a sense of ownership and stewardship.

 For instance, the children plant gardens throughout the campus.
 They grow vegetables and get to eat what they grow and share with family and staff.
 Making flower arrangements from flowers and greenery in the garden, propagating plants, composting, feeding birds and raising butterflies.

 Horticulture Therapy for Children and Adolescents at Hillside